MarkPearce/Reignmaker-lite/simulations/Kingdom_Simulation_Runner.md

 ## Core Mechanics

+### Critical Implementation Requirements

-### Kingdom Level = Party Level
+#### 1. Kingdom Level = Party Level
-The kingdom level advances in lockstep with the party level.
-They are the same number.
+The kingdom level advances in lockstep with party level.
+This represents the PCs' growing expertise as leaders and the kingdom's increasing sophistication.

+#### 2. All Actions Use On-Level DCs
+**Every kingdom action uses the On-Level DC from the skill progression table:**
+There are no fixed DCs - everything scales with kingdom/party level.

+#### 3. Skill Proficiency Distribution
+- 2 PCs always have the highest available proficiency
+- 2 PCs always have the second-highest available proficiency
+- Proficiency unlocks: Expert (L3), Master (L7), Legendary (L15)

+#### 4. Actual d20 Rolls Required
+Using flat averages or success percentages alone misses critical successes and failures, which are essential for:
+- Narrative drama
+- Risk/reward decisions
+- Mechanical benefits/penalties

 ### DC Structure
 **ALL kingdom actions use On-Level DCs:**